German battleship Bismarck: Subsequent expeditions

 The Cameron report stated that "The devastation caused by the shellfire combined with the effects of several torpedo hits to overwhelm and defeat the Bismarck, causing the ship to begin sinking due to uncontrollable progressive flooding.
 The German crew sped the inevitable demise of their ship by initiating scuttling measures."
 It suggests the torpedoes may have increased the subsequent extensive damage to the ship when it hit the ocean floor.
 In some cases the torpedo blasts had failed to shatter the torpedo bulkheads. and some hits claimed may have been torpedoes that exploded prematurely due to the heavy seas.
 However the locations of other hits were buried in mud or were impossible to distinguish due to the extent of overall damage to the ship.
 Overall the report disputed Mearns' claim that scuttling was irrelevant to the timing of the sinking.

 Despite their sometimes differing viewpoints, these experts generally agree that Bismarck would have eventually foundered if the Germans had not scuttled her first.
-Ballard estimated that Bismarck could still have floated for at least a day when the British vessels ceased fire and could have been captured by the Royal Navy, a position supported by Ludovic Kennedy (who was serving on the destroyer HMS Tartar at the time).
+Ballard estimated that Bismarck could still have floated for at least a day when the British vessels ceased gunfire, but before Bismarck was torpedoed by Dorsetshire, and could have been captured by the Royal Navy, a position supported by Ludovic Kennedy (who was serving on the destroyer HMS Tartar at the time).
 Kennedy stated, "That she would have foundered eventually there can be little doubt; but the scuttling ensured that it was sooner rather than later."
 The Cameron expedition's report asserts "Bismarck unquestionably would have sunk due to progressive flooding hours after the battle ended".
 In Mearns' subsequent book Hood and Bismarck, he conceded that scuttling "may have hastened the inevitable, but only by a matter of minutes."
 Ballard later concluded that "As far as I was concerned, the British had sunk the ship regardless of who delivered the final blow."